All My Life (Kenny Rogers song)

 "All My Life" is a song written by Dave Robbins, Jeff Silbar, and Van Stephenson, and recorded by American country music artist Kenny Rogers.
-It was released in April 1983 as the second single from the album We've Got Tonight.
+It was released in April 1983 as the second single from his Platinum selling album We've Got Tonight.
 The song reached number 37 on the Billboard Hot 100 chart in mid-1983.

-The song peaked at number 13 on the country chart and went to #2 on the AC charts.
+It also reached number 13 on the country chart and climbed to #2 on the A/C charts.